 The AFS/Casting Source Casting Competition is your chance to show the engineering and purchasing community what a metal casting can accomplish.
-Beyond the company recognition and industry public relations gained through the “best-in-class” castings, all entries can appear in Casting Source magazine's departments.
-The 2020 winners will be showcased at Cast in North America at Metalcasting Congress in April 2020.
+Beyond the company recognition and industry public relations gained through the honored castings, all entries can appear in Casting Source magazine's departments.
+The 2021 winners will be showcased at the virtual Metalcasting Congress in April 2021, and in issues of Modern Casting and Casting Source.

 Participation is open to all North American metalcasters and designers/users of metal castings.
 Previous entries may be resubmitted.
 Castings are sought in all metals, casting processes, end-use applications and sizes/weights.
 Click here for the entry form.